Guide General

 Current IPv4 Policy:

-• IPv4 pool exhausted since 2011
+• IPv4 pool exhausted at parent level since 2011 (first RIR to exhaust)

 • Minimum allocation: /24